snowdrop/release-manager/README.md

 ### Start a new Snowdrop release

+Starting a release means executing the following tasks:
+* cloning the template issue
+* creating stakeholder requests
-Starting a release means cloning the template issue, creating stakeholder requests, linking them to the master release ticket that just got created and linking any CVE associated with the release.
+* linking the stakeholder requests to the master release ticket that just got created
+* linking any CVE associated with the release
+* initializing the CPaaS repository for the version

 This process consumes a `release.yml` file associated with the code base that has been updated from upstream Spring Boot, which contains all the metadata for this tool to perform the needed operations.
 This is done by running the following command: